andrew/ultimate-awesome/README.md

 - [drupal-js](https://github.com/eworx-org/drupal-js) - Best practices to integrate a Drupal 8.x+ backend with a JavaScript framework frontend.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.
-- [awesome-greek](https://github.com/gbroques/awesome-greek) - A curated repository of resources for learning Greek.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-ark](https://github.com/Guppster/awesome-ark) - A curated list of Ark blockchain projects.
 - [awesome-alternatives](https://github.com/hardbsdk/awesome-alternatives) - A list of alternatives for the most used programs, games, web services and operating systems.